 Personal Website: http://www.wegeochem.com

-The Waikato Environmental Geochemistry (WEG) group comprises a team of researchers working on diverse topics within the broad scope of Environmental Geoscience.
-Our work is unified by our use of chemical approaches to understand the natural world, and our role in it.
+The Waikato Environmental Geochemistry (WEG) group are a team of researchers working on diverse topics within the broad scope of Environmental Geoscience.
+While diverse, our work is unified by our use of chemical approaches to understand the natural world, and our role in it.